 - The WRB weight balance is a special feature of this blade.
 It ensures that the racket balance is shifted to the point where the blade comes into contact with the ball.

 - It has a flared handle and offers high control and speed.

 Summary of similarities

 - Both made of carbon technology (at least 2 layers of carbon).

 - They provide a perfect ball bounce.

 - The 7 ply technology makes them durable and offers a perfect surface for ball bounce.

 Summary of differences

-- Pro Carbon has WRB technology unlike the 6 star.
+- Pro Carbon has WRB technology, unlike the 6 stars.